openedx/edx-documentation/en_us/shared/manage_discussions/discussions.rst

    information about the differences between discussions on the edx.org site and in the mobile app, see :ref:`Discussions on Mobile Apps`.

-For information about how using cohorts in your course affects how your course team might moderate course discussions, see :ref:`Moderating Discussions for Cohorts`.
+For information about creating discussions in which learners in a group such as a cohort or in a particular enrollment track only interact with posts from other learners in the same group, see :ref:`About Divided Discussions`.
+For information about moderating course discussions that are divided, see :ref:`Moderating Discussions for Cohorts`.

 .. _Overview_discussions: